ZJTAN97/learning_typescript/README.md

 <br>
 <br>

-# `keyof` operator
+# :snowflake: `keyof` operator :snowflake:

 -   the `keyof` operator takes an object type and produces a string of numeric literal union of its keys

 ```
 type Staff {